Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 What did I work hard at; and where am I now?

-What do I want to get better at (not because I’m failing, but because I care)?
+What do I want to get better at (not because I’m failing, but because it’s important to me)?

 Who will support me?

-How will I care for my brain and body?
+How will I care for my brain and body as I grow?

-For some families, this may be the first time reflection feels non-threatening.
-What matters most is not filling it out “correctly,” but approaching it with compassion.
+For some families, this may be the first time reflection feels non-threatening; exploring growth as an evolution and not a goalpost.
+What matters most is not filling it out “correctly,” but approaching it with compassion and openness.
 For some kids, answers might come easily.
 For others, especially those carrying shame or internalized ableism, naming strengths may feel uncomfortable or even distressing.
 That’s okay.

 Struggling to identify positives doesn’t mean there aren’t any.
-It often means there’s been too little space to notice them safely.
+It often means there’s been too little space to notice them safely, or to honor them.
 It’s important to say this plainly: if you or your child struggle to identify strengths, effort, or positives, that doesn’t mean they aren’t there.

-It often means there has been too much emphasis on fixing, too little on witnessing.
+It often means there has been too much emphasis on fixing, too little on witnessing, noticing, and appreciating.

-Internalized ableism and shame can make it genuinely uncomfortable to acknowledge what is going well; especially when outcomes don’t match neuronormative expectations.
-That discomfort deserves compassion, not correction.
+Internalized ableism and shame can make it genuinely uncomfortable to acknowledge what is going well; especially when outcomes don’t match “neurotypical” expectations.
+That discomfort deserves understanding and compassion, not correction.

 One of the most powerful shifts we can model for neurodivergent kids is that growth doesn’t happen in isolation.
 Support, accommodations, relationships, and care matter.